-- mid-13c., "story of a building, raised floor for exhibitions," from Old French estage "a story or floor of a building, stage for performance," from Vulgar Latin *staticum "a place for standing," from Latin statum, past participle of stare "to stand" (see stet).
+- mid-13c., "story of a building;" early 14c., "raised platform used for public display" (also "the platform beneath the gallows"), from Old French estage "building, dwelling place; stage for performance; phase, stage, rest in a journey" (12c., Modern French étage "story of a house, stage, floor, loft"), from Vulgar Latin *staticum "a place for standing," from Latin statum, past participle of stare "to stand" (see stet).
 Meaning "platform for presentation of a play" is attested from late 14c.; generalized for "profession of an actor" from 1580s.

 Sense of "period of development or time in life" first recorded early 14c., probably from Middle English sense of "degree or step on the 'ladder' of virtue, 'wheel' of fortune, etc.," in parable illustrations and morality plays.
-Stage mother is from 1919.
-Stage-Door Johnny "young man who frequents stage doors seeking the company of actresses, chorus girls, etc." is attested from 1912.
-Stage-struck is from 1813; earlier stage-smitten (1680s).
-Stage whisper first attested 1865.
+Meaning "a step in sequence, a stage of a journey" is late 14c.
+Meaning "level of water in a river, etc." is from 1814, American English.

 - stage (v.)